US federal agencies targeted by DOGE: Federal Communications Commission (FCC)

 On April 4, there were three DOGE members at the independent agency: Tarak Makecha, Jordan Wick, and Jacob Altik.

 Environmental Protection Agency (EPA)

-On February 12, Grist reported that the Trump administration started to shrink the Environmental Protection Agency (EPA); nearly 170 employees at the EPA's Office of Environmental Justice and External Civil Rights were placed on paid administrative leave.
+By February 12, 2025, DOGE had entered the Environmental Protection Agency (EPA), with "read-only access to the EPA Acquisition System.

+terminated over 300 probationary employees—including staff tasked with enforcing regulations under the Clean Air and Clean Water Acts and reviewing environmental permits—which could delay critical oversight functions and compromise timely responses to pollution and disaster events.
+In some regions, decisions were later partially reversed, highlighting administrative inconsistencies amid broader federal workforce cuts.
 During a cabinet meeting, President Trump said he expected 65% of the EPA workforce, nearly 11,000 employees, would be let go.
 Subsequently, EPA and Whitehouse spokespeople declined to reinforce this statement.

-EPA staff members have been directed to submit to DOGE a one-page justification of any expense over $50,000 between 3 and 6 pm Eastern time, in addition to other paperwork normally used for expenses.
+In March 2025, EPA staff members have been directed to submit to DOGE a one-page justification of any expense over $50,000 between 3 and 6 pm Eastern time, in addition to other paperwork normally used for expenses.

 Federal Mediation and Conciliation Service (FMCS)

 On March 26, the Guardian reported that DOGE shuttered the FMCS.